CleanroomMC/cleanroom-website/docs/groovy-script/mods/immersiveengineering/excavator.md

     weight(int)
     ```

-- `List<Float>`.
+- `FloatArrayList`.
 Sets the chance a given block output will contain the corresponding entry in ores.
 Requires exactly ores.

     ```groovy:no-line-numbers
     ore(String, float)